j-broo/axpert-inverter-monitor/README.md

 2. Run "chmod +x ./inverter_poller" to make executable.
 3. Run "chmod +x ./poll.sh" to make executable.
 4. Edit "/etc/log2ram.conf" and add the "/var/www/html/im" directory to cache it to RAM.
 5. Execute by running "./poll.sh &".
+The ampersand lets the script run in the background.
+To terminate it, find the PID with "pidof -x poll.sh", then "kill x", where x is the PID returned.

 Optional:
 * Edit monitorconfig.json (applies only to web-monitor) - Set your inverter model and battery count here (battery count used in voltage calculation).